 Modern vacuum suction machines: Vacuum suction machines can still be purchased for the face and body, either as stand-alone units or in combination with other electrical treatments.
 They are equipped with a range of cups generally made of Plexiglas or clear Perspex.
 The therapist needs to carefully monitor the amount of suction used, otherwise surface capillaries may be damaged.

 Although these machines are still used to ‘reduce wrinkles’ it is not common for this claim to be made today.
-The most common benefit ascribed to vacuum suction machines continues to be that they ‘speed up the removal of wastes via the lymphatic system’ and ‘increase blood circulation thereby improving the condition of the skin’.
-In general, it is ymphatic drainage that is mentioned, not the improved circulation, and this affects how the machines are used.
+The usual benefit claimed for vacuum suction machines is that they ‘speed up the removal of wastes via the lymphatic system’ and ‘increase blood circulation thereby improving the condition of the skin’.
+In general, it is lymphatic drainage that is mentioned, not improved circulation, and this affects how the machines are used.

 One widely used treatment is the ‘gliding cup method’ in which the therapist guides the cup across the skin in the direction of the nearest lymphatic node, supposedly to help remove ‘excess fluids and toxins’.
 Some units include a pulsating action – sequential pneumatic compression – that lifts and drops the skin in rapid succession, mimicking a tapping or patting massage action (tapotement), only in reverse.
 The pulsating action can be used either while gliding or when the cup is in a fixed position.

-Vacuum suction treatments are likely to result in some desquamation although the amount that occurred would be very limited.
-Also, although the trend is to leave pustules to the medical profession, specialist nozzles are still included for blackhead and comedone treatments in machines designed to be used on the face.
+Vacuum suction treatments are likely to result in some desquamation of surface skin cells although the amount that occurs would be very limited.
+Also, although the trend is to leave pustules to the medical profession, specialist nozzles are still included for blackhead and comedone extraction in machines designed to be used on the face.

-Large cups are sometimes included for body treatments, however, salons that specialise in vacuum suction to treat cellulite or to augment a weight reduction program, tend to use machines with multiple large cups specifically designed for the body.
+Large cups are sometimes included for body treatments and salons that specialise in vacuum suction to treat cellulite or to augment a weight reduction program, tend to use machines with multiple large cups specifically designed for the body.
 Their effectiveness is open to question.
-Cellulite can perhaps be seen as a late twentieth century beauty equivalent of the wrinkles, crépy throats and double chin problems of the past, in that current beauty treatments for it are highly speculative and are unlikely to produce a permanent fix.
+Cellulite can perhaps be seen as a late twentieth century beauty equivalent of the wrinkles, crépy throats and double chin problems of the past, given that current beauty treatments for it are highly speculative and are unlikely to produce a permanent fix.

 Covery, A. D. (1903).
 The secrets of specialists.
 Detroit: Physicians Supply Company.